hydraulic-institute/edb/readme.md

 ## Process for Updated PIPE MATERIALS Data
 *"Section IV - Pipe Materials.xlsx"*

+*Notes:*
-*Note: All python commands are run from the edb root directory*
+- *All python commands are run from the edb root directory*
+- *This process generates the tables for the `Pipe, Flange & Motor Dimensions` section (aka Section 4).
+It also generates the json data for the `Pipe Friction Loss Calculator` in the `Calculators` section.*

 ### Prep the Data
 1. Download the new Pipe Materials spreadsheet to your Downloads folder.